 A bow may be substituted for a firearm during any season for which firearms are legal except during the muzzleloader deer season.
-A crossbow may be substituted for a firearm during any established big game firearms season except that a crossbow cannot be used to hunt deer in Logan, McDowell, Mingo or Wyoming counties unless you have a Class Y/YY permit.
+A crossbow may be substituted for a firearm during established big game firearms seasons except for muzzleloader season.
+In addition, a crossbow cannot be used to hunt deer in Logan, McDowell, Mingo or Wyoming counties unless you have a Class Y/YY permit.